 The Changing Landscape of the E-commerce Industry.

-Ecommerce has seen a continuous growth since it came to the market.
+Ecommerce industry has seen continuous growth since it came to the market.
 These last couple of years have been particularly fruitful for the industry as the popularity of ecommerce is at an all-time high.
 With the industry which keeps growing rapidly also need to make changes and adapt at a similar pace to stay at this level.
 Ecommerce industries have started using a mix of different technologies for their operations to work as smoothly as possible.
 These technological changes have to keep changing, adapting and evolving to suit consumers.
 Some latest uses of new technologies in the Ecommerce industry are detailed below.

 Google Analytics in E-commerce

 In the era of the internet, insights about customers have become a big part of businesses especially ecommerce.
 Social media sites like – Facebook, Twitter, and Instagram provide insights for businesses about the audience, reach, statistics, website clicks, impressions etc. The inception of Google Analytics has been widely used by all types of websites and businesses.
-When it comes to ecommerce, Google Analytics has become a must have.
+When it comes to ecommerce, Google Analytics has become a must-have.
 Google Analytics, when incorporated accurately, will prove to be a valuable asset for the ecommerce businesses.
 Data is an important aspect for ecommerce and that’s where Google Analytics will come in handy.
-The functions of Google Analytics will help a business analyze patterns of the sales.
+The functions of Google Analytics will help a business analyze patterns of sales.

 With Google Analytics, an ecommerce business gets insights on the audience, purchases, quantities, categories, geographical areas etc. From a data collection point of view, these insights are a necessity.
 The sections under Google Analytics of reports and statistics will help a business create awareness of the brand and develop it further.
 It will help a business track down its problem areas when it comes to conversion of a lead into sales.
-Google Analytics can be set according to specifications or requirements of a particular business.
+Google Analytics can be set according to the specifications or requirements of a particular business.
 With the insights of Google Analytics, an ecommerce business can understand a lot about the customer’s purchasing patterns and in return improve service and customer satisfaction.

 Google Analytics also provides a detailed analysis of conversion rates, average order value, unique purchases, the average of quantities and prices, popular products or product categories and many more data which will prove to be beneficial for ecommerce businesses.
 Google Analytics will also help with the understanding of the buyer’s process, customer interests and disinterests, better management of SEO, maximizing content with on-site search, audience view, statistics, customer engagement etc. Since ecommerce businesses thrive on data they collect, Google Analytics will be an immense help.